This post may contain affiliate links.

 • Chives: a handful of fresh chives add some brightness to the salad.
 Parsley would also be delicious here.

-• Whole-grain mustard: I love the pops of texture that whole grain mustard adds to the salad.
+• Whole-grain mustard: We love the pops of texture that whole grain mustard adds to the salad.
 Stone ground mustard is also delicious in this recipe, as is Dijon.
 If you opt for Dijon, use 1 ½ teaspoons instead of two.

 • Honey: you’ll need just a dash of honey to balance out the vinaigrette.
 You can also use sugar or maple syrup.